- This event has passed.

 Genomic Medicine 2017 Benelux

-Genomic Medicine 2017 Benelux, is the second annual genomics event – following on from NGS 2016 Benleux – that takes place in Brussels and is held between 14th & 16th November 2017 at the Musée de la Médecine (Museum of Medicine), Campus Erasme, Brussels.
+Genomic Medicine 2017 Benelux, was the second annual genomics event – following on from NGS 2016 Benleux – that took place in Brussels and was held between 14th & 16th November 2017 at the Musée de la Médecine (Museum of Medicine), Campus Erasme, Brussels.

-This conference is a partnership between Biotexcel, Université Libre de Bruxelles (ULB) & the University Hospital Erasme, BRIGHTcore & the Centre for Medical Genetics VUB- UZ Brussel – and the scientific committee is made up of staff from all these organizations.
+The conference took place on 15th & 16th November and was a partnership between Biotexcel, Université Libre de Bruxelles (ULB) & the University Hospital Erasme, BRIGHTcore & the Centre for Medical Genetics VUB- UZ Brussel – and the scientific committee was made up of staff from all these organizations.

-In conjunction with the conference there will be a one day Workshop that will provide Next Generation Sequencing Data Analysis training to those working in the wetlab who want to be able to analyse the data and understand the data analysis workflows.
+In conjunction with the conference there was a one day Workshop on 14th November that provided Next Generation Sequencing Data Analysis training to those working in the wetlab who want to be able to analyse the data and understand the data analysis workflows.

-The conference will look at the latest developments in the use of Genomics tools & technologies focusing on Next Generation Sequencing (NGS) to understand human disease.
-Aside from the routine NGS applications such as Exome, Genome and Transcriptome sequencing the audience will get a chance to hear about evolving tools and applications.
-We hope to take a look at interesting case studies, applications with limiting sample input, linkage between the microbiome and human disease, cancer genomics new data analysis and storage solutions and many other topics.
+The conference looked at the latest developments in the use of Genomics tools & technologies focusing on Next Generation Sequencing (NGS) to understand human disease.
+Aside from the routine NGS applications such as Exome, Genome and Transcriptome sequencing the audience got a chance to hear about evolving tools and applications.
+We took a look at interesting case studies, applications with limiting sample input, linkage between the microbiome and human disease, cancer genomics new data analysis and storage solutions and many other topics.

-NETWORKING: in addition to the excellent science, Genomic Medicine 2017 Benelux will allow delegates to interact with each other during networking events.
-These networking opportunities will include:
+NETWORKING: in addition to the excellent science, Genomic Medicine 2017 Benelux allowed delegates to interact with each other during networking events.
+These networking opportunities included:

 - Introductory networking session on Day 1